pearsedarcy/TripSplit/README.md

 #### Unresolved

 1. There is at times a rounding error that leaves the total amount owed off by two cents if the total amount is unevenly divided.
-This is because the Javascript floor() method is always rounding down to the nearest integer.
+This is because the Javascript toFixed() method is always rounding down to the nearest integer.
 So when a number to be divided is recursive, i.e. €3.33, the algorithm leads the a rounding error.

 2. The application does not allow the removal of expenses after they have been removed from the friends list.
 This is less of a bug and more of an unadded feature due to time constraints.